Austria ski holidays

 During the main season, conditions are great for all types of skiers.
 High ski areas that get the best of the snow include Sölden, St Anton, Lech, Hintertux, Kaprun and Obergurgl.
 However lower ski resorts at the start and end of the season are at risk of a lack of snow.
 It is recommended to check weather forecasts if booking in these periods of the season.

 Without a doubt, Austria has the best après-ski in the world.
 Mooserwirt and Krazy Kanguruh in St Anton are notoriously known as the party central of the universe.
-If you’ve never experienced après in Austria, be prepared for dancing on tables in your ski boots, shots served by the metre and beers sold in steins.
+If you’ve never experienced après in Austria, expect to see dancing on tables in your ski boots, shots served by the metre and beers sold in steins.
+Be prepared for a challenging ski back to your hotel or chalet afterwards!

 Accommodation in Austria